OpenEvalProject/evals/manuscripts/elife-78469/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/01yb10j39 Department of Human Genetics, Radboud Institute of Molecular Life Sciences (RIMLS), Radboud University Medical Center Nijmegen Netherlands
+1. Department of Human Genetics, Radboud Institute of Molecular Life Sciences (RIMLS), Radboud University Medical Center Nijmegen Netherlands ([ROR:01yb10j39](https://ror.org/01yb10j39))
-2. https://ror.org/01yb10j39 Department of Laboratory Medicine, Laboratory for Medical Immunology, Radboud University Medical Center Nijmegen Netherlands
+2. Department of Laboratory Medicine, Laboratory for Medical Immunology, Radboud University Medical Center Nijmegen Netherlands ([ROR:01yb10j39](https://ror.org/01yb10j39))
-3. https://ror.org/012p63287 Department of Genetics, University of Groningen, University Medical Center Groningen Groningen Netherlands
+3. Department of Genetics, University of Groningen, University Medical Center Groningen Groningen Netherlands ([ROR:012p63287](https://ror.org/012p63287))
-4. https://ror.org/024pk8k39 Department of Pediatric Infectious Diseases and Immunology, Amalia Children’s Hospital, Radboud Center for Infectious Diseases (RCI), Radboud University Medical Center Nijmegen Netherlands
+4. Department of Pediatric Infectious Diseases and Immunology, Amalia Children’s Hospital, Radboud Center for Infectious Diseases (RCI), Radboud University Medical Center Nijmegen Netherlands ([ROR:024pk8k39](https://ror.org/024pk8k39))
-5. https://ror.org/05wg1m734 Department of Pediatric Rheumatology and Immunology, Amalia Children’s Hospital, Radboud University Medical Center Nijmegen Netherlands
+5. Department of Pediatric Rheumatology and Immunology, Amalia Children’s Hospital, Radboud University Medical Center Nijmegen Netherlands ([ROR:05wg1m734](https://ror.org/05wg1m734))
-6. https://ror.org/02jz4aj89 Department of Clinical Genetics, Maastricht University Medical Center+ Maastricht Netherlands
+6. Department of Clinical Genetics, Maastricht University Medical Center+ Maastricht Netherlands ([ROR:02jz4aj89](https://ror.org/02jz4aj89))
-7. https://ror.org/05xvt9f17 Center for Human and Clinical Genetics, Leiden University Medical Center Leiden Netherlands
+7. Center for Human and Clinical Genetics, Leiden University Medical Center Leiden Netherlands ([ROR:05xvt9f17](https://ror.org/05xvt9f17))
-8. https://ror.org/05wg1m734 Department of Internal Medicine and Radboud Center for Infectious Diseases (RCI), Radboud University Medical Center Nijmegen Netherlands
+8. Department of Internal Medicine and Radboud Center for Infectious Diseases (RCI), Radboud University Medical Center Nijmegen Netherlands ([ROR:05wg1m734](https://ror.org/05wg1m734))
-9. https://ror.org/01xnwqx93 Department for Immunology and Metabolism, Life and Medical Sciences Institute (LIMES), University of Bonn Bonn Germany
+9. Department for Immunology and Metabolism, Life and Medical Sciences Institute (LIMES), University of Bonn Bonn Germany ([ROR:01xnwqx93](https://ror.org/01xnwqx93))
-10. https://ror.org/05wg1m734 Department of Laboratory Medicine, Laboratory for Diagnostics, Radboud University Medical Center Nijmegen Netherlands
+10. Department of Laboratory Medicine, Laboratory for Diagnostics, Radboud University Medical Center Nijmegen Netherlands ([ROR:05wg1m734](https://ror.org/05wg1m734))

 † Corresponding author

 ## Abstract

-De novo variants (DNVs) are currently not routinely evaluated as part of diagnostic whole exome sequencing (WES) analysis in patients with suspected inborn errors of immunity (IEI).
-This study explored the potential added value of systematic assessment of DNVs in a retrospective cohort of 123 patients with a suspected sporadic IEI that underwent patient-parent trio-based WES.
-A (likely) molecular diagnosis for (part) of the immunological phenotype was achieved in 12 patients with the diagnostic in silico IEI WES gene panel.
+Background:De novo variants (DNVs) are currently not routinely evaluated as part of diagnostic whole exome sequencing (WES) analysis in patients with suspected inborn errors of immunity (IEI).Methods:This study explored the potential added value of systematic assessment of DNVs in a retrospective cohort of 123 patients with a suspected sporadic IEI that underwent patient-parent trio-based WES.Results:A (likely) molecular diagnosis for (part) of the immunological phenotype was achieved in 12 patients with the diagnostic in silico IEI WES gene panel.
 Systematic evaluation of rare, non-synonymous DNVs in coding or splice site regions led to the identification of 14 candidate DNVs in genes with an annotated immune function.
-DNVs were found in IEI genes ( NLRP3 and RELA ) and in potentially novel candidate genes, including PSMB10 , DDX1 , KMT2C, and FBXW11 .
-The FBXW11 canonical splice site DNV was shown to lead to defective RNA splicing, increased NF-κB p65 signalling, and elevated IL-1β production in primary immune cells extracted from the patient with autoinflammatory disease.
-Our findings in this retrospective cohort study advocate the implementation of trio-based sequencing in routine diagnostics of patients with sporadic IEI.
-Furthermore, we provide functional evidence supporting a causal role for FBXW11 loss-of-function mutations in autoinflammatory disease.
-This research was supported by grants from the European Union, ZonMW and the Radboud Institute for Molecular Life Sciences.
+DNVs were found in IEI genes (NLRP3 and RELA) and in potentially novel candidate genes, including PSMB10, DDX1, KMT2C, and FBXW11.
+The FBXW11 canonical splice site DNV was shown to lead to defective RNA splicing, increased NF-κB p65 signalling, and elevated IL-1β production in primary immune cells extracted from the patient with autoinflammatory disease.Conclusions:Our findings in this retrospective cohort study advocate the implementation of trio-based sequencing in routine diagnostics of patients with sporadic IEI.
+Furthermore, we provide functional evidence supporting a causal role for FBXW11 loss-of-function mutations in autoinflammatory disease.Funding:This research was supported by grants from the European Union, ZonMW and the Radboud Institute for Molecular Life Sciences.

 ## Introduction